imdea-software/hlola/README.md

 In order to execute the **brute force tests** for the attack date in the **attacked batch**, run the following:

-    $> python3 ./netFlow/process_netflow.py --flows --batches 1 --skip 87 | HLola netflow
+    $> python3 ./netFlow/process_netflow.py --flows --batches 1 --skip 87 | ./HLola netflow

 This will run the same test as previously, but the argument `--skip 87` indicates that it should skip the first 87 batches, and send to HLola the attacked batch (`--batches 1` indicates that only one batch will be processed after skipping the first 87).

 In order to execute the **retroactive tests** for a date, run the following:

-    $> python3 ./netFlow/process_netflow.py --flows --batches 1 | HLola netflow --over
+    $> python3 ./netFlow/process_netflow.py --flows --batches 1 | ./HLola netflow --over

 In this case, `--over` indicates to the monitor that the it has to use this operator for calculating the entropy.
-The data from Python is identical from the previous case.
+The data from Python is identical from the previous case, but the monitor will behave differently.

 #### Aggregated tests

 The aggregated tests can be executed by running:

-    $> python3 ./netFlow/process_netflow.py | HLola netflowsummary
+    $> python3 ./netFlow/process_netflow.py | ./HLola netflowsummary

 In this case, the Python script will output (in JSON format), an aggregated attack marker per batch, that will be the input for the monitor.
 After 87 batches, the monitor will detect an attack.